 The Project is environmentally superior to the existing General Plan, as discussed in Chapter 5 (Alternatives) of the Draft EIR.
 The Project recognizes the importance of linking land use and transportation planning.
 The Project focuses on Areas of Change, concentrating growth in existing urbanized areas and thereby results in fewer impacts from the construction of new infrastructure.
 The Project maximizes use of existing impervious surfaces, provides multi-modal transportation opportunities, and reduces VMT, which translates into air quality and GHG emissions benefits and increases in resources and energy efficiency.
 The Project includes policies and actions that encourage conservation of water and energy resources in conformance with the City's sustainability goals.
 The Project includes mitigating policies and actions, enforceable through the Mitigation Monitoring and Reporting Program, that protect environmental resources.
 The Project conforms with the principles of planning sustainable communities by meeting both the present and future housing needs of the City, and is consistent with Plan Bay Area, which is the Bay Area's Regional Transportation Plan/Sustainable Community Strategy, as well as the Sustainable Communities and Climate Protection Act (Senate Bill 375).
-The Project includes actions to ensure the safety of residents and visitors to Santa Rosa by eliminating single access routes into subdivisions, establishing designated evacuation zones, and requiring the preparation of fire protection plans for new development and major remodels in the City's highly vulnerable areas.
+The Project includes actions to ensure the safety of residents and visitors to Santa Rosa by eliminating single access routes into subdivisions, establishing designated evacuation zones, and requiring the preparation of fire protection plans for new development and major remodels in the City's Very High Fire Hazard Severity Zone and Wildland Urban Interface Fire Area.